-- 27% said they didn't have any paint in storage at the time. - The most common amount of paint stored at home/business was "1 up to 5 gallons," although a significant percentage said they had "less than 1 gallon."
+- A quarter of respondents said they didn't have any paint in storage at the time. - The most common amount of paint stored at home/business was "less than 1 gallon," although a significant percentage said they had "1 up to 5 gallons."